In this blog post

 - Is time set aside for the para and teacher to collaborate on the child’s goals and learning needs?
 Will the para need collaboration time with other classroom staff, teachers, or related service providers?

-If the IEP states “a paraprofessional will be available at all times,” that just means that a para is in the building somewhere, not that they are explicitly addressing your child’s needs!
+If the IEP states “a paraprofessional will be available at all times” that just means that a para is in the building somewhere!
+It does not mean the paraprofessional is actually with your child throughout the day.

 Be absolutely crystal clear in this part of the IEP (these details should be listed under the supplementary aids and services section of the IEP).